Keratosis Pilaris: Causes, Symptoms & Treatment Options

 Main symptoms

-Keratosis pilaris is characterized by the appearance of tiny red, or white, bumps on the skin, especially in the arms, legs, buttocks, or cheeks.
-These bumps tend to appear in the locations where skin is more dry and rough.
-The tiny bumps caused by keratosis pilaris do not itch, hurt or cause any type of discomfort.
+Keratosis pilaris is characterized by the appearance of tiny red, or white, bumps on the skin.
+They most commonly affect the arms, legs, buttocks, or cheeks, which is where skin can become more dry and rough.
+Keratosis pilaris numps do not itch, hurt or cause any type of physical discomfort.

 It is common for keratosis pilaris normally to appear during childhood or adolescence, and to clear up naturally at the age of 20 to 30.